JaimeLynSchatz/railsconf2015/notes/new-speech.md

 And my precious wand (pause, touch laptop) was a gift from a magical friend and her equally magical network, given to me at the time of my greatest despair.

-I've been very lucky.
+Like Hermione Granger, I've been very lucky.

-But how many of our next generation's Hermione Grangers won't be lucky?
+But how many of our next generation's Hermione won't be as lucky?

-With the threats and challenges looming on the horizon (privacy, security, power), we need every single shining star and diamond in the rough, working together to both defend and guide us as we move forward.
+With the threats and challenges looming on the horizon (privacy, security, power), we will need every single shining star and diamond in the rough, working together to both defend and guide us as we move forward.

-Owls are not enough to find .
+Owls are not enough to find the scores [slide: shot of # members on Codecademy]

 And if we continue reaching out, we will ffind that all kinds of birds can be messengers. [slide: Ada Academy Tweet?
 Or many tweets from different orgs -- bootcamps, FreeCodeCamp, etc]

 But Hogwarts faces an additional challenge.
 Once our students are in Hogwarts, a few of our brightest are not finding what they need there. [slide: The Bill and Zuclkerberg picture here] Thw Weasley Twins quite notoriously abandoned their educations to follow their creative sides.
-Their entrepenurial spiritss have brought great joy [slide: XBox + Facebook], even while they've spent a bit of our productivity (and more than a bit of our gold) along the way
+Their entrepenurial spirits have brought the magical world great joy [slide: XBox + Facebook], even as they've taken a bit of our productivity (and more than a bit of our gold) along the way

 And they are not alone.
 We sometimes forget that even Olivander himself, our revered wandmaker, [slide: Steve Jobs and a Mac], upon whose tools so much of *our* magic depends, did not complete his education at Hogwarts with a stellar record.
 And there are so many more [slides: Rebecca Garcia ....
 NEED MORE HERE ]

-We need to make room for all of these magical minds to build and create in their own ways, as well -- even if that means extending magical training and wizardly mentorship beyond Hogwarts' walls.
+We need to make room for all of these magical minds to build and create in their own ways, as well -- even if that means extending Hogwarts-level magical training and wizardly mentorship beyond Hogwarts' walls.

-A third and final challenge that is sometimes only whispered: The MInistry of Magic ( need good ref here ) is finding that the spells taught at Hogwarts are insufficient.
+A third and final challenge that is sometimes only whispered: The Ministry of Magic [slide: Microsoft] is finding that the spells taught at Hogwarts are insufficient.
 Even our brightest graduates are found lacking in the latest techniques and charms.
-Much of this was revealed in the period immediately after the battle of Hogwarts. (need a ref, need a ref, need a ref) By having the opportunity to develop their magical skills in the world, our most favored trio are prepared for any magical venture.
+Much of this was revealed in the period immediately after the battle of Hogwarts.
+To be blunt, the students who fought (and survived) the Battle of Hogwarts have become better witches and wizards. (need a ref, need a ref, need a ref) By having the opportunity to develop their magical skills in the world, our most favored trio and their battling allies have been better prepared for any magical venture.

 So we are now faced with great threats [slide: the Threats] and a growing body of students who are either too old for Hogwarts or who have needs beyond the Hogwarts curriculum.
 We need to look beyond Hogwarts.